 Be kind to yourself and have compassion for yourself when you feel drained.
 When your mood is not what you want it to be, recharge yourself!

 If you were writing a handbook for getting through challenging life changes, what advice would you include?
 In effort to stand together, please share your best tips on how you recharge yourself in a comment.

-If you would like to learn skills and tools to help you move your life forward, I invite you to schedule a free call with me.
+If you would like to learn skills and tools to help you move your life forward, I invite you to schedule a call with me.
 You’ll experience having me as a life coach who supports you as you transform your life.